Greg Hansen's guide to the 2022-23 college basketball season

 Arizona (10): Christian Koloko, Bennedict Mathurin, Dalen Terry, Josh Green, Zeke Nnaji, T.J.
 McConnell, Aaron Gordon, Lauri Markkanen, Deandre Ayton and Andre Iguodala.

-USC (9): DeAnthony Melton, DeMar DeRozan, Evan Mobley, Ivan Mobley, Nikola Vukovic, Taj Gibson, Jordan McLaughlin, Chimeze Metu and Kevin Porter Jr.
+USC (9): DeAnthony Melton, DeMar DeRozan, Evan Mobley, Isaiah Mobley, Nikola Vukovic, Taj Gibson, Jordan McLaughlin, Chimeze Metu and Kevin Porter Jr.

 Oregon (5): Chris Boucher, Dillon Brooks, Bol Bol, Payton Pritchard and Chris Duarte.

-Washington (5): Matisse Thybulle, Isaiah Stewart, Dejonte Murray, Terrence Ross and Markelle Fultz.
+Washington (5): Matisse Thybulle, Isaiah Stewart, Dejounte Murray, Terrence Ross and Markelle Fultz.

 Stanford (5): Brook Lopez, Robin Lopez, KC Okpala, Dwight Powell and Ziare Williams.